Trade Gold Trading

 What it means in XAUUSD terms is that with 1% margin in your account you as a trader can control a trade transaction worth $100,000 dollars with $1,000 dollars deposit.

-More Lessons and Tutorials:
+More Tutorials and Courses: